libremesh/lime-packages/CONTRIBUTING.md

 #### Branch Names

-There are two key branches:
+There are only one key branch:

-- `master`: this branch is used for releases.
-Only members responsible for release management will merge changes into this branch, and only from the `develop` branch.

 - `develop`: this branch is the working version that is currently under development.
 All new feature branches should be made from the tip of `develop` and all PR's should have `develop`